DeveloperDunne/Walkies/README.md

 # Walkies
 Hello and welcome to Walkies!

 Walkies is a dog walking website that also offers other servcies such as a pop in and a wash and dry service.
-This website hopes to make the customer feel that they know exactly what they are getting by being clear and consise whilst ensuring them that we have the best interests of thier beloved pets at heart.
+This website hopes to make the user feel that they know exactly what they are getting by being clear and consise whilst ensuring them that we have the best interests of thier beloved pets at heart.

-Walkies is aimed at people with dogs in Gweedore a beautiful Donegal county surrounded by beaches and amazing outdoor walking environments and will be useful for people who are unable to take their pets on daily walks themselves.
+Walkies is aimed at people with dogs in Gweedore, a beautiful Donegal county surrounded by beaches and amazing outdoor walking environments and will be useful for people who are unable to take their pets on daily walks themselves.

 ![Responsiveness](assets/readme-images/responsive.png)